Jennifer A. Reuter Illustration

 • The end purpose of the commission, what it is trying to achieve: such as marketing a game, visuals within a game, illustration for a story, a banner for a website, evoking a specific emotion in an audience, app logo design, illustration on a T-shirt etc.

-• A deadline: please note that 4-weeks is the default turnaround for most one-off commissions.
+• A deadline: please note that 4-weeks is the minimum default turnaround for most one-off commissions.
 Rush fees apply for shorter timespans, depending on the nature of the commission.

 • Which country you’re based in (for payment gateway purposes).